Germany: 4 escape criminal pyschiatric facility in Bavaria – DW – 08/17/2024

 Police warned people not to pick up hitchhikers.

 "In terms of estimating a level of danger, no more details are curently available.
-The police nevertheless asks people not to pick up any hitchhikers or to approach the individuals," police advised.
+The police nevertheless ask people not to pick up any hitchhikers or to approach the individuals," police advised.

 Instead, anyone who thinks they see the men should notify police or call the 110 emergency number.